 After days of studying the photos from different angles, making my own schematics, soaking up encouraging blanket statements of “No, I don’t think you’re crazy” and “I love that you want to do this” from my fiancée, and several trips to Lowe’s later, I got started.

 What began as “How much money can I save?” quickly changed to “How far can I take this?”
 And with the help of some old favourite tools, brand spanking new tools, and even tools I had to macgyver myself, the answer was pretty clear; ALL the way!
 (An extremely brave, supportive fiancée and a

 Needless to say, a lot of lessons were learned during the past few weeks: 1.
 NEVER cut corners.
 You’ll just be doing that ______ over again tomorrow if you do.
 2. ALWAYS test, test, test.
 Test cutting a circle with your weird, hand-made, mounted jigsaw contraption before cutting that $45 piece of wood.
 3. Wood is NEVER the thickness it says it is…nor is it the length or width that it’s advertised either.
 I’m still pretty annoyed about that last one.

 All in all, it turned out great!
-It’s sturdy, the corners line up, it can be disassembled and reassembled with minimal visible screws, it’s personalized with stain to match his dresser (that we also finished ourselves) and metallic stars to match the decor and it has a second pull out bed for sleepovers!
+It’s sturdy, the corners line up, it can be disassembled and reassembled with minimally visible screws, it’s personalised with stain to match his dresser (that we also finished ourselves) and metallic stars to match the decor and it has a second pull out bed for sleepovers!
 I am very proud of myself!